reecehunter/reecehunter/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React
 - 🏰 I'm working on building a unique and exciting portfolio
-- 🧠 Fun fact: I love RPG games and world building
+- 🧠 Fun fact: I love creating things that people will use